darktable-org/dtdocs/content/darkroom/darkroom-view-layout.md

 ![filmstrip](./darkroom-view-layout/filmstrip.png)

-The [filmstrip](../module-reference/utility-modules/shared/filmstrip.md) module at the bottom of the screen allows you select and interact with the currently selected collection.
+The [filmstrip](../module-reference/utility-modules/shared/filmstrip.md) module at the bottom of the screen allows you to select and interact with the currently selected collection.